redddddsu/Computer-Vision/README.md

 ### Image processing (currently)
 Learned about image manipulation by point operations.

-Used ppm image files first since it is easier to trace through all the files.
+Used ppm image files first since it is easier to trace through all the pixels.

 Used stb_image since uncompressing a png/jpg/... is a difficult process.